 By Peg Chapados

-Peg Chapados is vice mayor of Maricopa.
+Peg Chapados is a member of Maricopa City Council.